Dogoh48/calculator/README.md

 ![uml class diagram](./uml.png)

-# Which Requirements i'm not done yey?
+# Which Requirements i'm not done yet?
 - if users entered 3*sqrt (function name) and presses DEL then delete sqrt (don't just delete "t").
 - If the expression is invalid, then change the color of the display, make a sound